 With such a great offering, we are already half way in.
 Throughout the anticipation, the email has just arrived.
 We made it!
 We are in the finals.
 Yes!
 That’s already a small win in our bag 🙂

 Thankfully, we are also presenters by heart, who took pitching lessons from both Barry and Startups Israel 🙂 Now we are going to stand out and win, right?
 Hmm… I’m not so sure, pal.

-In high-profile competitions, few great finalists would compete head to head.
+In high-profile competitions, few great finalists would end up competing head to head.
 Perhaps they would even be better than us!

 I’ve attended startup competitions where some of the judges really did their homework.
 They learned my startup in advance.
-They knew my personal credentials.
-They really surprised me…
+They knew my team, my personal credentials, etc. They really surprised me…

-We, the contestants, should certainly do the same – Learn of the judges!
-Who they are, who they invested in, what’s their hobbies, etc. Find what’s on their heart!
+We, the contestants, should certainly do the same – Learn of the judges, in advance!
+Who are they, who they invested in, what’s their hobbies, etc. Find what’s on their heart!

-I once briefly prepared a finalist for the finals event.
+I once briefly prepared a contestant for competing at the finals event.
 That startup operated from a city in the south of Israel called Be’er Sheba.
 They hated Be’er Sheva: It was far from home; it was nearly impossible to recruit employees there; and the climate is nowhere as appealing as in Tel-Aviv.

 So why did the CEO operate his startup from within Be’er Sheba?
 It makes no sense!
 Well, their lead investor, JVP (a top-notch Israeli VC), required that they work from Be’er Sheba.
 Why?
 Mainly due to governmental incentives JVP receives, such as from the chief scientist (innovation authority).